sujayvadlakonda/AutoAdvisor/README.md

 - Installation is successful if you see *Box* as an option in the side menu of your *File Explorer* desktop application

 ### Usage Instructions For Window Computers
+- The "Start" button on the homepage is used to direct the user to the Upload File page after it is clicked
+- The Upload File page has a "Browse Files" button that will open up File Explorer upon being clicked
 - The *Browse Files* button is used to select which file (i.e. transcript) the tool is going to get information from and use
-- When selecting a file, if you can't find the file you need, try changing the file type to *All Files* in the bottom right drop down menu of the *File Explorer* window
+- When selecting a file, if you can't find the file you need, try changing the file type (located in the bottom right drop down menu of the *File Explorer* window) to *All Files*
-- Once file is selected, the information will then be captured/scraped by the tool
+- Once the file is selected, the information will then be captured/scraped by the tool, and the name of the file will be displayed on the screen

 ### Installation Instructions for Developers (This is for if you're using a Windows Computer)
 - Maintain *requirements.txt* file with any new dependencies